List of Trailer Park Boys characters: Julian

 Julian "Jules" (played by John Paul Tremblay) is the eldest primary character in the series.
 He is responsible for hiring the camera crew that follows the characters around, originally meant to document his life.
 Like Ricky, Julian enjoys marijuana and alcoholic beverages, and he used to smoke cigarettes.
 In the original 1999 black-and-white movie Trailer Park Boys, Julian sold and used cocaine, and Ricky also indulged.
 Despite being a career criminal, Julian follows a clearly defined set of morals and often displays a level of honour and selflessness well beyond that of a normal criminal.

 Bubbles

 Bubbles (played by Mike Smith) is the youngest primary character, Julian and Ricky's closest friend, and the series' breakout character.
 In the first season, like most of the characters in the show, Bubbles maintains a somewhat-reserved demeanour to look good on camera.
+Early on, he reveals that he was abandoned by his parents, retaining only a bubble-making machine as keepsake from his childhood.
 As the series progresses, he reveals many sides to his personality.